 SuRE: a massively parallel reporter assay to map and measure the activity of regulatory elements in entire mammalian genomes.

 - A hybrid of DamID and CUT&RUN

-- A method to keep genomic loci (such as enhancers and promoters) spatially separated inside the cell nucleus
+- A tool to separate genomic loci (such as enhancers and promoters) spatially inside the cell nucleus

 - A variant of SuRE to test the functionality of thousands of enhancer/promoter pairs